pekkaneuvonen/bbmatchreporter/README.md

 ## Work to be done
 Next on the todo -list is implementing the user account and privileges functionality.
 All the report data is stored in a database but at the moment anyone can edit or delete the reports stored in the database.

+## Techniques
+A single-page app done with React and Typescript.
+Additional components: React Router, MobX, GSAP.
+The simple back-end is done with Node.js and Express.